jhu-dvrk/dvrk-readthedocs/docs/pages/introduction/manual.rst

 Accounts
 ========

-For all users who have access to a dVRK, you will need to create two accounts to access some privates resources:
+If you have access to a dVRK, you might need to create two accounts to access some privates resources:

 * Intuitive Surgical hardware wiki http://research.intusurg.com/dvrk:
   please contact Intuitive to get an account created for each active